jito-foundation/ncn-template/simulation-test-detailed-guide.md

 #### 5. NCN Program Configuration

-All the work above is using the Jito restaking program and Jito vault program, now we will start using the NCN program that you will have to deploy.
+Until now, all the code we've written uses the Jito restaking program and Jito vault program.
+Now we will start using the example NCN program that you will have to deploy.

 The NCN Program Configuration phase establishes the on-chain infrastructure necessary for the voting and consensus mechanisms.
 This includes setting up configuration parameters, creating data structures, and registering the token types and vaults that will participate in the system.